How to choose a perfect name for a chatbot

 How many people does it take to come up with a name for a bot?
 Actually, all we have.
 Developers, designers, and marketers are all important.

 We need to answer questions about why, for whom, what, and how it works.
-Dmitry, the Dashly CEO, defined the problem statement that we need a bot to simplify our clients’ work right now.
+Dimitrii, the Dashly CEO, defined the problem statement that we need a bot to simplify our clients’ work right now.

 Basically, the bot’s main purpose — to automate lead capturing, became apparent initially.
 In short, we had to make a universal but friendly bot.

-The opinion of our designer Zhenya was decisive in creating its character — in the end, the bot became a robot.
+The opinion of our designer Eugene was decisive in creating its character — in the end, the bot became a robot.
 Its friendliness had to be as neutral as possible, so we tried to emphasize its efficiency.

 According to our experience, we advise you to pass certain stages in naming a chatbot.
 Use this simple scheme not to miss anything important.